gigamon-dev/SubspaceServer/doc/additional-features.md

 ---
 ## ConfigManager - Changes saved to proper location
 When ASSS modifies a conf file, it just adds an override setting to the end of a 'root' conf file.
-Instead, Subspace Server .NET, has the ability to locate the proper location to make the change.
+Instead, Subspace Server .NET has the ability to locate the proper location to make the change.
 In other words, it can determine which conf file to change (even within #include files), find the proper section to write to, and even overwrite/update an existing setting.

 ---
+## ArenaManager - opening/reading of arena.conf on a worker thread
+In ASSS, the arena.conf is opened on the mainloop thread timer (in `arenaman.c` see the `ProcessArenaStates` function which calls `cfg->OpenConfigFile()`).
+This is file I/O, which is slower and can block.
+Therefore, in Subspace Server .NET this is done on a worker thread instead.

+---
-## ArenaManager - Player Entering packet to include multiple
+## ArenaManager - Player Entering packet to include multiple players
 When a player enters an arena, the server sends a list of all players currently in the arena.
 This is done with the 0x03 (Player Entering) game packet which is sent reliably.
 ASSS sends (queues up) one packet for each player in the arena.
 E.g., if there were 150 players in the arena, it queues up 150 separate packets.
 In turn, the network module will send these reliable packets in grouped packets (albeit with the limitations described in [Network module - reliable packet grouping](#network-module---reliable-packet-grouping)).

 The 0x03 (Player Entering) game packet allows for sending multiple in 1 packet.
 That is, the entire 0x03 is can be repeated for each player, sent in 1 jumbo packet.